DevOps: GitOps

 GitOps evolved from DevOps.
 The specific state of deployment configuration is version-controlled.
-Because the most popular version-control is Git, GitOps' approach has been named after Git.
+Because the most popular version-control is Git, the GitOps approach has been named after Git.
 Changes to configuration can be managed using code review practices, and can be rolled back using version-controlling.
+Essentially, all of the changes to a code are tracked, bookmarked, and making any updates to the history can be made easier.
+As explained by Red Hat, "visibility to change means the ability to trace and reproduce issues quickly, improving overall security."